livecycle/preevy/site/docs/FAQs/preevy.md

 sidebar_position: 15
 ---

-## Common questions about using the Preevy CLI
+## General questions about using the Preevy CLI

 <details>
   <summary>Is the Preevy CLI free to use?</summary>